syncfusion-content/javascript-docs/js/TreeGrid/Concepts-and-Features/Columns.md

 The following code example shows you how to display the icon in the **TreeGrid** column.

+Code snippet to create a custom template element to be rendered

 {% highlight html %}

     <script type="text/x-jsrender" id="customColumnTemplate">
          <div  style='height:20px;' unselectable='on'>{{if hasChildRecords}}<div class='intend' style='height:1px; float:left; width:{{:level*20}}px; display:inline-block;'></div>
            {{else !hasChildRecords}}